tryriot/coding-challenge/README.md

 ## Application debugging (1h15)

-After each challenge you can take a 15 minutes break 😇

-## Application debugging (1h15)

 This an REST API created using Hono : https://hono.dev

 This app was created with multiple bugs.
 Your goal is to find and fix the bugs in the App